What Is Backflow?

 How Do You Test for Backflow?

-To have your backflow tested, you will need to schedule an appointment with an experienced plumber who is licensed and certified by the LA County Health Officer to perform backflow testing, like ours at H. L. Moe Co., Inc. Our plumber will come to your home and test the pressure in your plumbing system, looking for problems.
+To have your backflow tested, you will need to schedule an appointment with an experienced plumber who is licensed and certified by the LA County Health Officer to perform backflow testing, like ours at Moe Plumbing Services.
+Our plumber will come to your home and test the pressure in your plumbing system, looking for problems.
 They will also perform tests to ensure your backflow prevention devices are working correctly.
 If any issues are found, our plumber will provide you with all of your repair options.

 How To Schedule a Backflow Test